Hong Kong pro-democracy group says Joshua Wong arrested

-HONG KONG (AP) - A pro-democracy group in Hong Kong says well-known activist Joshua Wong has been arrested.
+HONG KONG (AP) - A pro-democracy group in Hong Kong said one of its leaders, well-known activist Joshua Wong, was arrested Friday morning.

-Demosisto posted on its social media accounts that Wong had been pushed into a private car around 7:30 a.m.
-Friday and was taken to police headquarters.
-It later said another member, Agnes Chow, had been arrested as well.
+Wong was pushed into a private car as he was heading to a subway station around 7:30 a.m. and has been taken to police headquarters, the Demosisto group said on its social media accounts.
+It later said another member, Agnes Chow, had also been arrested, at her home.

 Police did not immediately confirm either arrest.

-Wong is secretary-general of the group and was one of the student leaders of major pro-democracy demonstrations in 2014.
+Wong is secretary-general of Demosisto and was one of the student leaders of the Umbrella Movement, the major pro-democracy demonstrations in 2014.

 He was released from prison in June after serving a two-month sentence related to that protest.
 He has been speaking out regularly in support of the pro-democracy protests that have racked Hong Kong this summer.